fhamborg/Giveme5W1H/README.md

 ```python
 python3 -m examples.extracting.server
 ```

+Afterward, you can access the API endpoint 'extract' via `get` and `post` requests.
+The input fieds are:
+* title (mandatory)
+* description
+* text
+* date (must be readable by [parsedatetime](https://pypi.python.org/pypi/parsedatetime/))

+Note, that GET requests habe a limited request length, which may result in time-outs before the extraction of Giveme5W1H phrases was finished, and special character encoding can be tricky.

+#### Use within your own code (as a library)

 > Its recommended to use a proper IDE(e.g. PyCharm) if you want to use Enhancer, otherwise you have to add the projects to your environment